 Grilled mochi dipped in honey.

-The restaurant's space is also very spacious and designed in an old Japanese style, with Tatami seating and a bonsai garden next to it.
+The restaurant’s space is also very spacious, designed in traditional Japanese style, featuring Tatami seating and a bonsai garden next to it, adding to the serene atmosphere.

 2. Fushimi Inari-taisha